ayfu/NBA_lineup/README.md

 <img src="./figures/baseline_pm_2.jpg" alt="baseline" align="center" width="750px"/>

 Any data point that lies on the black dotted line is a perfect prediction.
 A data point that is within the shaded green region suggests that the prediction agrees with the actual result on whether a particular lineup is favored or not (true positive and true negative).
 Data points in the grey regions are predictions that incorrectly suggest whether a lineup is favored (false positive and false negative).
-This method correctly predicts a favored or unfavored matchup correctly 62% of the time with a false positive rate of 0.24 and a true positive rate of 0.37.
+This method correctly predicts a favored or unfavored matchup correctly 62% of the time with a [false positive rate](https://en.wikipedia.org/wiki/Sensitivity_and_specificity) of 0.55 and a [true positive rate](https://en.wikipedia.org/wiki/Sensitivity_and_specificity) of 0.65.
 Averaging based on past encounters can produce favorable results when compared to randomly picking lineups.

 This plot also shows how there is no discernable relationship between the prediction and the actual results.
 I obtained a R-squared value of -1.4, which implies that consistently predicting a constant value (the average predicted pdpm or 0) produces a better fit even though there would be less insight to make a coaching decision.